Chart Color Schemes

 AreaSearch assessment positions Peakhurst - Lugarno ahead of most Australian regions for employment performance

-Peakhurst-Lugarno has a well-educated workforce with strong representation in professional services.
-The unemployment rate as of June 2025 was 3.1%.
+Peakhurst-Lugarno has a highly educated workforce with strong representation in professional services.
+Its unemployment rate is 3.1%, lower than Greater Sydney's 4.2%.

 Frequently Asked Questions - Employment